How You Benefit

 How Do You Benefit from the MVLA Foundation?

-A quality public education is priceless, but not free.
-Local and state funding for public education provides enough for only the most basic high school curriculum and programs.
-Fortunately, the MVLA Foundation enables us to act locally to bridge the funding gap between what taxes afford us and the program-rich environment that students, colleges, employers and our community value.
+Quality public education is priceless but not free.
+State and Federal funding sources account for less than 7% of the District’s total revenue.
+Combined with local property taxes, total funding for public education provides for only the most basic high school curriculum and programs.
+Fortunately, our community’s support of parcel taxes and the MVLA Foundation enables us to act locally to achieve the program-rich environment that students, colleges, employers, and our community value.

 MVLA Foundation is a valuable piece of the education funding puzzle.

-Our high schools use foundation funds to provide students more opportunities for achievement.
-Since these programs are provided across the district, individual schools or organizations such as PTSAs or booster groups could not fund them.
-The foundation provides a valuable piece to the education funding puzzle, and works in tandem with these groups to ensure our students are offered a full range of opportunities.
+Our high schools use Foundation funds to provide students with more opportunities for achievement.
+Since these programs are provided across the District, individual schools or organizations such as PTSAs or booster groups could not fund them.
+The Foundation works in tandem with these groups to ensure our students are offered a full range of educational and extracurricular opportunities.

 How Do Our Students Benefit?

 Students at every grade level, from freshman through senior years, benefit from your donations.

 Student Academic Support

 |Reduced class sizes for freshman English to allow for more individualized attention and community building.||X|

 |Reduced class sizes for math through Algebra II to allow for more individualized attention.||X||X||X||X|